 I felt this for quite some time but it came crystal clear to me a while back that how can we get to a place of self-love unless we honor those times of self-hate?
 Over half a year ago, I was writing in my journal while some really deep feelings were surfacing.
 “Why do you have to mess everything up?”
 “Why do you have to do everything wrong?”
 “I can’t do anything right” and “I hate myself” was the theme of my journal writing while I wept and wept and wept.
 It was a cathartic release.
 I realize now I had been addressing my shadow.
 I had always thought I loved myself and all my parts and while that is true with the conscious side of myself, that is not true about my shadow side.
 When we are healing, our shadows need to be faced and addressed and the feelings that reside there, eventually released.

 We often tell one another to love themselves.
-It’s wild, but we almost shame and guilt people into doing it.
+The irony is that we almost shame and guilt people into doing it.
 It is often pushed aggressively in modern culture.
 “Just love yourself.”
 Well, no one can just “love the self”.
-There is no button to press where one can hit the button and presto, we now love ourselves.
+There is no button to press where one can hit it and presto, we now love ourselves.
 If there is a little convenient button, pray tell where that button is and tell everyone!
 We all want to know!
 Anyway, life doesn’t work that simply.
-It’s a process, and it can be a long one.
-It’s based on where we come from.
+It’s a process, and it can be a long one. .
+And positive affirmations?
+Well, they can only take us so far….

 A checklist of how we know we truly love ourselves:

-–You don’t just love those who are just like you, but you can love those who are your opposite as well.
+–You don’t just appreciate those who are just like you, but you can appreciate those who are your opposite as well.
+(This is not saying you should tolerate abusive people.)

 –You don’t condemn how you used to behave, think, feel, eat and live in general.
 You remember how you used to be and feel compassion and love for your old self.